 The DO is not a constant in every measurable amount of the water.
 The bacteria are not in constant contact with the "free oxygen" at all times as they would be if in atmospheric conditions.
 They have to wait (like waiting for a bus) until the "free oxygen" molecule happens along (again like the bus) for them to metabolize the oxygen and organic compounds (stuff).
 Luckily bacteria don't appear to have the same frustration potential as humans (again like the bus).

-They are the Pirana System and the Septic Genie.
+They are the various Pirana System models.

 They are quite small, three feet tall and twelve inches in diameter or less, and very easy to install.
 They use very little electricity, require 2 cfm or less of air at less than 4 psi.
 Why small, easy and use little energy?
 Because the bacteria live in "atmospheric like oxygen" conditions within the devices.
 This means the bacteria have instant and constant access to oxygen to metabolize organic compounds (stuff).
 This means efficiency.
 Efficient allows for reduced size but increased effectiveness.